Peter Straker: Life and career

 Straker subsequently featured in countless West End productions, including Pete Townshend's Tommy, Ken Hill's Phantom of the Opera, Jeanne at Birmingham Rep and Sadler's Wells, Hot Stuff, Blues in the Night, The Rocky Horror Show, The Rat Pack, One Love and Holding On; both with Ruby Turner.
 His classical roles include Cassius in Julius Caesar at Bristol Old Vic, and Lucio in Measure for Measure at the National Theatre.

 He appeared in Doctor Who (in the 1979 serial Destiny of the Daleks), and the 1985 ITV series Connie, as well as many other television shows including The Gentle Touch and Casualty.
 Straker also originated the title role of Nosferatu in the British premiere production of Bernard J. Taylor's musical at the Eastbourne Hippodrome in 1995.

 He later reprised his role in The Wiz with Birmingham Rep, and starred in The Hackney Empire's Cinderella, The Landor Theatre's The Glorious One's.
 He returned to the Edinburgh Festival with a new musical show, Peter Straker's Brel which later played at the St James Theatre in London.
 More recently, Straker has performed in The Queen Elizabeth Hall, London, in a concert performance of Piaf with The Matthew Jones Orchestra.
 He was announced to be returning to the Who's musical Tommy, which began a UK Tour in 2017.

 Cherry Red Records released a 3-CD boxset of Straker's albums on 20 March 2020.
 Included are remastered versions of This One's On Me, Changeling and Real Natural Man, together with bonus tracks.
 This was the first time these albums had been released in any format since the 1970s and 80s.

+In 2022, Straker released the single Late Night Taxi Dancer (The Italian Job), recorded in collaboration with the Queen tribute band The Royal Band and Italian arranger Gigi Bernardinelli.
+The song was performed in Montreux at the Freddie Celebration Days and entered the Legacy Chart.

+The following year, he released another single, Just Spend This Night With Me, which also charted on the Legacy Chart.

+Straker has maintained an active career in musical theatre into the 2020s.
+In August 2022, he presented Adventures of Straker, a solo musical revue of his stage repertoire, at the Edinburgh Festival Fringe with pianist Gabriele Baldocci.

+In April 2025, Straker returned to the London cabaret scene with SOIR NOIR: A Nightclub Confidential at Crazy Coqs.

+In August 2025, Straker once again presented a new chapter of his Adventures of Straker revue two nights in a row at the Theatro Technis in Camden.
+Celebrated actress Jessie Wallace was the guest star of the show and performed a few songs with Straker.